gushakov/dojotags/README.md

 Getting Dojo web JAR
 --------------------

-To create Dojo web JAR downloade the latest Dojo binary from https://dojotoolkit.org/download/ and package it in a JAR with the following structure:
+To create Dojo web JAR download the latest Dojo binary from https://dojotoolkit.org/download/ and package it in a JAR with the following structure:

 /META-INF/resources/(dijit, dojo, dojox here)